 Raising awareness through education and outreach are essential to preventing violence and changing the way that the public views victims.
 VIBS’ team of educators act as liaisons between VIBS and the public, seeking to directly engage the community concerning the issue of violence.

-With one in three women being physically abused by a spouse or intimate partner in their lifetime, there is a great need for intervention, prevention and education whenever possible.
-There is still so much misinformation on the topic of violence in general and a misunderstanding toward victims, this is what community educators at VIBS work to correct.
+With one in four women (and one in seven men) being abused by a spouse or intimate partner in their lifetime, there is a great need for intervention, prevention, training and education.

-- Domestic violence, dating violence, intimate partner violence, family violence
+- Domestic violence (DV), dating violence, intimate partner violence (IPV), family violence

 - Human trafficking

-- Enough is Enough sexual assault prevention education on college campuses
+- Title IX and Enough is Enough sexual assault prevention education on college campuses

-If you are interested in having a VIBS’ presenter speak to your organization, please contact the Community Education Department at (631) 360-3730 or firstname.lastname@example.org
+If you are interested in having a representative from VIBS speak to your organization or would like brochures mailed to you/your organization, please contact Taryn Kutujian, Community Education Manager at (631) 360-3730 ext.
+117 or via email at firstname.lastname@example.org.

 Note: Due to the COVID-19 pandemic, we are currently offering all education workshops and sessions as a virtual experience.